Hermera/JOS-2018/lab1/report1.md

 ```c
 ((void (*)(void)) (ELFHDR->e_entry))();
 ```
-in main.c.
+in `main.c`.

-Set a breakpoint at pc 0x7d6b (the last instruction of the boot loader) and step:
+Set a breakpoint at pc `0x7d6b` (the last instruction of the boot loader) and step:
 ```asm
 => 0x10000c:	movw   $0x1234,0x472
 0x0010000c in ?? ()
 ```
 which is the first instruction of the kernel.

 > Where is the first instruction of the kernel?

 As we have mentioned, the first instruction of the kernel is at `0x0010000c`.

 > How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
 Where does it find this information?